-JAMES McDONALD would inform the public that he has fitted up a shop at the lower end of fown, on the premises recently occupied by N. Medbury, as a carding factory, and is prepared to build all kinds of

-CARRIAGES AND WAGONS At short notice, in a workman-like manner and at reasonable prices.
-Having had a large experience in the business, he feels satisfied hat his work will fully meet the requirements of all who will favor him with their patronage.
+JAMES McDONALD would inform the pub-lic that he has fitted up a shop at the lower end of town, on the premises recently occupied by N. Medbury, as a carding factory, and is prepared to build all kinds of CARRIAGES AND WAGONS At short notice, in a workman-like manner, and at reasonable prices.
+Having had a large experience in the business, he feels satisfied that his work will fully meet the requirements of all who will favor him with their patronage.
 Repairing promptly attended to.
 Smethport, April, 10, 1859.

-2-5-tf

 WAGON AND SLEIGH SHOP.
-V. SHEPARD would announce to the cit-D. izens of Smethport and vicinity, that he has established a wagon shop in the building formerly occupied by Mr. Harris, as a Cooper Shop, on Mechanic Street, where he is prepared to do all work in his line, with promptness and in a workmanlike manner.

-Particular attention will be paid to Repairing, and to the manulacture of Sleighs and Lumber Grain, of all kinds, taken in exchange for

-For reference, call and examine.
-D. V. SHEPHERD.
-Smethport Oct.
-26 1858. n35
+V. SHEPARD would announce to the cit- D. izens of Smethport and vicinity, that he has established a wagon shop in the building formerly occupied by Mr. Harris, as a Cooper Shop, on Mechanic Street, where he is pre-pared to do all work in his line, with promptnesst and in a workmanlike manner.
+Particular attention will be paid to Repairing, and to the manufacture of Sleighs and Lumber.
+Grain, of all kinds, taken in exchange for For reference, call and examine D. V. SHEPHERD.
 TAILORESS.

-MRS. FLORILLA RUMSEY is prepared to do Sewing of all kinds at her residence on Main street, one door below Williams' law of fice.
+MRS. FLORILLA RUMSEY is prepared to do Sewing of all kinds at her residence on Main street, one door below Williams' law office.
 She will Cut and Make men's and boys Coats and Pants, Shirts, &c., in good style and warranted to give satisfaction.

-Grain and produce taken in exchange for Nov.
-18, 185S.
+Grain and produce taken in exchange for Ora Price Regulator. work.
+Nov.
+18, 1858.

 HEAD-QUARTERS,

 JULY, 12, 1858.

-LATE AND IMPORTANT FROM THE

-BLOODY FIELDS OF KANSAS!,
+LATE AND IMPORTANT FROM THE BLOODY FIELDS OF KANSAS!